lightly-ai/NvidiaTLTActiveLearning/README.md

 This section is about how to select the images which complete your training dataset.
 We can use the `active_learning_query.py` script again but this time we have to indicate that there already exists a set of preselected images and indicate where the inferences are stored so that the script can compute active learning scores.

-Furthermore, we will use `CORAL` as a sampling method. `CORAL` imultaneously maximizes the diversity and the sum of the active learning scores in the sampled data.
+Furthermore, we will use `CORAL` as a sampling method. `CORAL` simultaneously maximizes the diversity and the sum of the active learning scores in the sampled data.

 ```
 python active_learning_query.py \